-A Mod-able RGB Laser Segment WiFi ClockDesigned by Unexpected Maker, Ships from Australia
+A Mod-able RGB Laser Segment WiFi ClockDesigned by Unexpected Maker in Australia

 A Mod-able RGB Laser Segment WiFi Clock that uses the Laser 7 Segment process from my Laser Segment Displays